 You can still add links or buttons and point people to long-form content with additional information.
 You can also spice your content up by using images or video that shows off you or your team.
 Especially video content is getting more and more popular nowadays.

 5. No social proof

 Social proof helps build credibility, trust and authority.
 If you have testimonials from previous clients or if you have been featured in other publications, don't be afraid to add those to your about page.
 You can also use screenshots of any social media posts, be it a Facebook post or a Tweet that mentions your brand in a positive light.
 If you're doing great work, let the world know about it.

-A well-crafted about page can do wonders for your business.
-With the tips and best practices mentioned above, you’ll be well on your way to create an amazing about page.
+A well-crafted about us page can do wonders for your business.
+With the tips and best practices mentioned above, you'll be well on your way to create an efficient about page.
 Do you have any additional tips of what mistakes to avoid on your about page?
-Share them in the comments below!
+Do you have an about page on your website?
+Please share your thoughts and feedback in the comments below!